-You should rely only on the information contained in this offering memorandum.
-Neither we nor the initial purchasers have authorized any other person to provide you with information that is different from or additional to that contained in this offering memorandum, and neither we nor the initial purchasers take responsibility for any other information that others may give you.
-You should assume that the information in this offering memorandum or any sale of the notes.
-Our business, financial condition, results of operations and prospects may change after the date on the front cover of this offering memorandum.
+In making your investment decision, you should rely only on the information contained in this offering memorandum.
+Neither we nor the initial purchasers have authorized any other person to provide you with different information, and neither we nor the initial purchasers take any responsibility for any information that others may give to you.
+If anyone provides you with different or additional information, you should not rely on it.
+You should assume that the information appearing in this offering memorandum is accurate only as of the date on the front cover of this offering memorandum.
+Our business, properties, results of operations or financial condition may have changed since that date.
+Neither the delivery of this offering memorandum nor any sale made hereunder will under any circumstances imply that the information herein is correct as of any date subsequent to the date on the front cover of this offering memorandum.
 This offering memorandum may only be used where it is legal to sell the notes.
-Neither we nor any of the initial purchasers are making an offer to sell, or seeking offers to buy, the notes in any jurisdiction where such an offer or sale is not permitted.
+Neither we nor any of the initial purchasers is making an offer to sell the notes in any jurisdiction where such an offer or sale is not permitted.